As a result, a digital marketing strategy needs to have a 360-degree view of the customer.

 Inbound lead nurturing

 Content and content marketing

-All of the above elements are puzzle pieces to a successful 360-degree digital strategy.
-We have based this blog post on an infographic from Wheelhouse Advisors.
-This information was collated from a number of different sources including Search Engine Journal, Social Media Today, Aberdeen, Sales Force and New Voice Media among others.
+This information was collated from a number of different sources including Search Engine Journal, Social Media Today, Aberdeen, Sales Force, New Voice Media and Wheelhouse Advisors among others.

 1: SEO (Search Engine Optimisation)

 When you take this into consideration, not having a presence in organic search engine results, or not being on the first page of Google for a keyword or phrase, makes finding your business difficult for your potential customers.

 SEO helps you to gain both brand awareness and increase organic website traffic.

 Your competitors and big businesses have already invested a lot of budget and time into optimising their websites for the likes of Google, and are taking up top spots on SERPs.
 Your business also needs to be there.

 SEO makes your website more visible in organic search engine results and naturally increases your website traffic.